brightlabscomau/craftcommerce-securepay/INTEGRATION_GUIDE.md

 #### 1.3 Payment Flow
 1. Customer enters payment details into the secure form rendered by the plugin.
-2. The JavaScript SDK tokenizes the card data on the client-side upon form submission.
+2. The JavaScript SDK tokenises the card data on the client-side upon form submission.
 3. The plugin's JavaScript submits the generated token to Craft Commerce.
 4. The gateway processes the payment with the SecurePay API using the token.
 5. SecurePay returns a response (success or error).